ViolinGamer/KHShuffler/README.md

 - The application will minimize to taskbar
 - Games will switch automatically at random intervals
 - Click "Stop" anytime to restore all games
+- If you close the shuffler without pressing Stop first, the games will remain permanently suspended, you'll have to use Task Manager to end their task

 ## Successfully Tested Games
 - KINGDOM HEARTS FINAL MIX (Square Enix)